Treaty annuity payments

 Treaty payments by mail or direct deposit

-If you’re eligible for treaty annuity payments but can’t go to a treaty payment event, you can download and fill out a Treaty Annuity Payment Request form and email or mail it to our regional office in your area.
-Addresses are shown on the form.
+If you're eligible for treaty annuity payments but can't go to a treaty payment event, you can download and fill out a Treaty Annuity Payment Request form, and email it to us or mail it to a regional office in your area to request payment by direct deposit or cheque.

-Make sure to include a copy of your Secure Certificate of Indian Status (SCIS card), Certificate of Indian Status (CIS card) or other government-issued photo identification with the form.
-If you are submitting it by email, please attach an image of your identity document to the same email.
+Make sure to include a copy of your Secure Certificate of Indian Status (SCIS), Certificate of Indian Status (CIS) or other government-issued photo identification with the form.
+If you are submitting it by email, please include a copy of identity documents to the same email as the form.

 Form instructions